 Ultimately my wish for you is that you have the courage to believe in yourself and follow your heart.

-Sign up to receive the Career Clarity Guide: 7 Ways To Find A More Fulfilling Career Path and start getting clear on what you want.
+Sign up to receive the Career Design Guide: 5 Steps To Figure Out Your Next Career Move and start getting clear on what you want.

 Mo Chanmugham is a marketer turned lawyer turned career coach.
 After a string of "dream jobs", first as a marketing associate in the sports industry (Reebok), then as an assistant to a Hollywood agent in the film industry (United Talent Agency), and finally as an entertainment lawyer in the music industry (Def Jam, Sony Music), he realized he was chasing a superficial version of success rather than one that was authentic to him.